Skip to Main Content

 The list of "Black Letter Days" of a school year impacted by influenza, including the actions of the S.A.T.C.

-To see the copy (and enlarge) in the 1919 Oak Leaves, go to 1919 Oak Leaves "Black Letter Days" (p.1)
+To see these pages (and enlarge) in the 1919 Oak Leaves, go to 1919 Oak Leaves "Black Letter Days" (p.1)

 and